rolspace/rolspace/README.md

 I'm Rolando.

-I was lucky enough to get into this Software Engineering thing a long time ago and I am not planning to stop anytime soon 😏
+I was lucky enough to get into Software Engineering a long time ago and I am not planning to stop anytime soon 😏

 Born and raised in Panama City 🇵🇦, I completed my Computer Science degree in the US 🇺🇸, and some time after that I ended up living in Spain 🇪🇸 for quite a few years.

+I moved to Switzerland🇨🇭 in 2014 and I enjoyed some of the most beautiful landscapes I have ever seen.
+Eight years later, I decided it was time to return to Spain and it's been great so far.

-These days I live in Switzerland🇨🇭.
-I work as a Solution Architect for Comparis AG, where I help to build techy things with an amazing team of software engineers.
+Currently, I am a Solution Architect for Comparis AG, where I help to build techy things with an amazing team of software engineers.
 We work with React, Next, TypeScript, dotNET, Azure and a lot of other tools to build high quality software.

 I have a few personal projects here in GitHub, feel free to check them out! 💻